crates-dev/std-macro-extensions/readme.md

 - `endl!`: Prints a newline character to the standard output.
 - `cout_endl!`: Prints formatted output followed by a newline character to the standard output.
 - `execute!`: Executes a function with the provided arguments.
+- `execute_async!`: Executes an asynchronous function with the provided arguments.

 ## License